DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Yay, caught you!"

-With a vigour of carnivore that is aiming for its prey, Rinne hugged him around torso.
+With a vigour of a carnivore aiming for its prey, Rinne hugged him around the torso.

 "I didn't know that Kai is bad at sleeping together with a girl.
-But no worries, I'll give you a training.
+But no worries, I'll give you proper training.
 We're going to sleep together more, far more than before!"

 "I didn't mean it like that though!?
-Actually, Rinne, shoulder is bad idea.
+Actually, Rinne, the shoulder is a bad idea.
 It is in pain, it is painful when you cling to it so...!"

 "Eh?
 What, I didn't hear you."

-She was so obsessed with clinging to him that no longer his voice could reach her.
+She was so obsessed with clinging to him that his voice could no longer reach her.

 While he was desperately trying to shake from such Rinne...

 "Eei, silence!"

-Hearing elf's voice, Kai and Rinne stopped moving completely.
+Hearing the elf's voice, Kai and Rinne stopped moving completely.

 "Be quiet during the night.
-Even though I'm grateful that today's day ended without troubles, I wish to rest my body peacefully.
+Even though I'm grateful that today ended without troubles, I wish to rest my body peacefully.
 Cannot thee comprehend that much at least!?"

 "...Ok."